 Investments in adolescent focussed sexual and reproductive health services and education are powerful vehicles for promoting economically empowered individuals, families and communities.

-Adolescent girls that can access contraception and can choose when and how many children they have are more likely to be educated and economically empowered, lifting themselves and their families out of poverty.
+Adolescent girls that can access sexual and reproductive health services, including contraception and making their own decisions on pregnancy and childbirth, to be educated and economically empowered, lifting themselves and their families out of poverty.

 Their rights are limited by unfair laws and policies that stop girls from accessing family planning services because they are not adults or they are unmarried.

-Their rights are limited by the lack of investment by governments in adolescent centred sexual and reproductive health education and services.
+The sexual health and reproductive rights of women and girls are limited by the lack of investment by governments in adolescent centred sexual and reproductive health education and services.

 How do we place the health of adolescent girls at the centre of Australia’s aid and development?